 Holiday Cheer: Snowfall — The Tony Bennett Christmas Album (iTunes>)

 This 1968 collection of holiday music features Bennett swinging through a selection of holiday numbers, including "White Christmas" and "Have Yourself A Merry Little Christmas."
-Also included is "My Favorite Things" from The Sound Of Music, offering a pleasant serving of doorbells and sleigh bells and schnitzel with noodle.
+Also included is "My Favorite Things" from The Sound Of Music, though we're not sure how this qualifies as holiday music?

 Holiday Cheer: "Wonderful Christmastime" (iTunes>)

 As was always the way with former Beatlemates McCartney and John Lennon, "Wonderful Christmastime" was the sweet, celebratory counterpoint to Lennon's angrier, cautionary "Happy Xmas (War Is Over)."
-While Lennon railed, "And so this is Christmas/For weak and for strong/For rich and the poor ones/The world is so wrong," McCartney sang, "The moon is right/The spirit's up/We're here tonight/And that's enough."
-Both are becoming holiday standards.
-And the spirit is definitely up for McCartney as he'll be honored as the 2012 MusiCares Person of the Year in January.
+While Lennon railed, "And so this is Christmas/For weak and for strong/For rich and the poor ones/The world is so wrong," McCartney sang, "The mood is right/The spirit's up/We're here tonight/And that's enough."
+Both are becoming Christmas standards.
+And the spirit is definitely up for McCartney as he'll be honored as the 2012 MusiCares Person of the Year in February.

 GRAMMY Winner: Michael Jackson (13 GRAMMYs)